aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 So by adding a global.json file at the root directory of a project or at the root directory of a solution for multi project solutions, we can specify the exact SDK version that the dotnet CLI commands should use.

-As an example let's use the CLI to create a new `global.json` file that specifies the .NET Core SDK version 2.2.100:
+As an example let's use the CLI to create a new `global.json` file that specifies the .NET Core SDK version 2.2.100 is to be used:

 ```bash
 dotnet new globaljson --sdk-version 2.2.100 -o demo2